Gaza Debris Management Working Group

 Gaza Debris Management Working Group Logo

-The Debris Management Working Group (DWG) has been established to support in the coordination, planning and implementation of debris management efforts across the Gaza Strip, working with all debris actors to facilitate that activities are safe, efficient and responsive to priority areas, promote circularity-based debris management and are in compliance with relevant national laws.
+The Debris Management Working Group (DWG) has been established to support the coordination, planning and implementation of debris management efforts across the Gaza Strip, working with all debris actors to facilitate that activities are safe, efficient and responsive to priority areas, promote circularity-based debris management and are in compliance with relevant national laws.
 At the same time, it is recognized that the unprecedented scale of the debris situation in the Gaza Strip will require pragmatic solutions and potential derogations to deal with the ongoing emergency.
+Co-chaired by UNDP and UNEP, the DWG holds monthly meetings to facilitate information sharing, develop standard protocols and training materials, and provide advisory support to its members.

 Debris Management Framework